Kirsten Bos

 Kirsten Bos is a Canadian physical anthropologist.
-She is Group Leader of Molecular Palaeopathology at Max Planck Institute for the Science of Human History.
+She is Group Leader of Molecular Palaeopathology at the Max Planck Institute for Evolutionary Anthropology in Leipzig.
 Her research focuses on ancient DNA and infectious diseases.

 Education

 Bos obtained a BS in Bio-Medical Science from the University of Guelph in 2001.
 The following year, she studied Anthropology at the University of Manitoba.
 She received an MA in Anthropology at McMaster University in 2004, and earned a PhD in 2012.
 Her thesis title was Genetic investigations into the Black Death.
 From 2012 to 2015, Bos was a postdoctoral researcher at the University of Tübingen.

 Research

 Plague

 Bos began researching plague as a member of the McMaster University Ancient DNA Centre.
 Bos and Verena Schuenemann of the University of Tübingen, led a research project, co-sponsored by the McMaster Ancient DNA Centre and the University of Tübingen, to sequence the DNA of the Black Death pathogen, Yersinia pestis, recovered from plague victims at a medieval London burial site.
 The archaeological excavation of the plague cemetery was managed by the Museum of London Archaeology.

 After examining bacterial samples from 46 teeth and 53 bones, the research team was able to establish that Yersinia pestis was the cause of Black Death, which killed over 30 million people in 14th century Europe.
 The team also determined that the ancient pathogen is the predecessor of all modern variants of plague and the medieval bacteria hasn't changed much since the Middle Ages.
 The team's findings were published in the journal Nature in December, 2011.